superfaceai/openapi-linter/README.md

 [![CLI built with oclif](https://img.shields.io/badge/cli-oclif-brightgreen.svg)](https://oclif.io) [![Discord](https://img.shields.io/discord/819563244418105354?logo=discord&logoColor=fff)](https://sfc.is/discord)

+> Is your OpenAPI Spec ready for SDK generators?

-CLI and Node.js library to validate OpenAPI specification from URL or file path.
+OpenAPI Linter is a CLI and a Node.js library to validate OpenAPI specification from URL or file path.

-OpenAPI Linter is based on [Spectral] by Stoplight with [OpenAPI rules](https://meta.stoplight.io/docs/spectral/4dec24461f3af-open-api-rules) and custom rules.
+It is based on [Spectral] by Stoplight with [OpenAPI rules](https://meta.stoplight.io/docs/spectral/4dec24461f3af-open-api-rules) with additional rules.
+The goal of Linter is to check whether the spec contains enough information to generate high quality, well documented SDK.
-We use these rules to check the quality of OpenAPI specification to automatically generate well documented integration code in [Superface Integration Designer][designer], but any API client generator can benefit from well written OpenAPI specs.
+We use OpenAPI Linter in [Superface Integration Designer][designer], but any client code generator benefits from well written OpenAPI specs.

 ## Setup